 Cultural Adaptations of Evidence-Based Treatments

-This seminar provides an in-depth discussion of the process of culturally adapting evidence-based treatments, using examples from the drug abuse treatment field.
-Specific topics include conceptualizing culture and context; selecting a framework and level of adaptation; identifying core intervention components; involving the target population; and identifying factors that influence cultural relevance and adaptation mismatch.
-These issues are addressed with an emphasis on practical strategies for resolving the competing demands of maintaining fidelity to the core elements of the original intervention and adapting the intervention to meet the needs of the cultural group.
+This seminar provides an in-depth discussion of the process of culturally adapting evidence-based treatments, using examples from the substance use disorder treatment field.
+Issues and challenges related to the design of cultural adaptations from an original evidence-based treatment are discussed.
+Specific topics include conceptualizing culture and context, selecting a framework and level of adaptation, identifying core intervention components, involving the target population, and identifying factors that influence cultural relevance and adaptation mismatch.

 Scientific Ethics and Responsible Conduct of Science